andrecastillo/pyGptSummarizer/README.md

 https://danielmiessler.com/

-All I did was piggyback off the idea to turn the response it into Markdown, and let myself choose from a couple different but similar prompts for different areas of thought.
+All I did was piggyback off the idea to turn the response into Markdown, and let myself choose from a couple different but similar prompts for different areas of thought.

 ## Description
 It's a python program that allows you to send a very specific prompt to the OpenAI API, along with a transcript from a YouTube Video, in order to get a summary of the important parts and ideas of the video in the form of a markdown file.